 MVD Entertainment Group’s recently released Blu-ray set The Definitive Restorations is a presentation that so many audiences will appreciate.
 Its stories and their featured comedic content is sure to give audiences the happy escape that they need from all the negativity in the news and the world.
 The interviews that accompany the shorts adds its own share of entertainment and engagement for audiences.
 The painstaking efforts that were made to restore the featured shorts adds even more appreciation for the set.
 Given, it is not the definitive collection of Laurel & Hardy features by any means, but it definitely is an enjoyable presentation.
 It is available now.

 More information on this and other titles from MVD Entertainment Group is available online at:

-To keep up with the latest sports and entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it.
-Fans can always keep up with the latest sports and entertainment reviews and news in the Phil’s Picks blog at http://philspicks.wordpress.com.
+To keep up with the latest entertainment news and reviews, go online to http://www.facebook.com/philspicks and ‘Like” it.
+Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.